 The EPA estimates the six-speed manual Sentra will achieve 30 mpg combined (27 mpg city/36 mpg highway).
 Opting for the CVT ups economy to 34 combined (30 city/39 highway).
 The FE+ model earns 1 more highway mpg, but the combined figure nets out the same at 34 mpg -- even so, it makes the Sentra one of the most fuel-efficient cars in this class.

 In Edmunds testing, a Nissan Sentra SL accelerated from zero to 60 mph in 10.1 seconds, which is slower than average for this class of car.

 The 2014 Nissan Sentra comes standard with antilock brakes, stability control, front-seat side airbags, full-length side curtain airbags and active front head restraints.
 Most Sentra models come with rear drum brakes, although rear discs are an option, as is a rearview camera.

-In Edmunds brake testing, a Sentra SL stopped from 60 mph in 126 feet, an average distance for the segment.
+In Edmunds brake testing, a 2014 Sentra SL stopped from 60 mph in 118 feet, a better than average distance for the segment.

 In government crash tests, the Sentra earned an overall rating of four stars (out of a possible five), with four stars for total frontal impact protection and five stars for side-impact protection.
 The Insurance Institute for Highway Safety awarded the 2014 Sentra its best rating of "Good" in its moderate-overlap frontal offset, side impact and roof strength crash tests.
 The Sentra's seat/head restraint design also earned a "Good" rating for whiplash protection in rear impacts.
 However, the Sentra received a lowest "Poor" rating in the small-overlap frontal offset crash test.